ryanroth83/ryanthehomeinspector.com/content/_index.md

 # Features
 features:

-  - title: "Buy Back Garantee"
+  - title: "Buy Back Guarantee"
     image: "/images/BUY_BACK_HIGH.png"
     content: "If I Miss Anything I Will Have Your House Bought Back!"
     bulletpoints:
-      - "Garantee Is Backed By InterNACHI®"
+      - "Guarantee Is Backed By InterNACHI®"
       - "Honored for up to 90 days after closing"
       - "InterNACHI® Will Pay The Full Purchase Price"
       - "You Are Only Responsible For Any Applicable Fees & Real Estate Commissions"